mobidian/to-do-app/README.md

 Example Angular 5.0.0 to-dos application built from scratch, using the angular-cli.

 This app manages to-dos.
-Using the app, the user can list, add, edit and remove to-dos
+Using the app, the user can list, add, edit and remove to-dos.

 ### Prerequisites